 - i.
 Expenses which are recoverable through other funding mechanisms, including recoverable value added tax. - ii.
 Re-purchase of equipment originally procured through other funding mechanisms. - iii.
 Personnel hours for travelling and/or overtime. - iv.
 Opportunity costs related to foregone production and production downtime arising from the allocation of resources to the Project. - v.
 Standard office equipment and stationery. - vi.
-Purchase of equipment and services from partners or their subsidiaries. - vii.
+Purchase of equipment and services from partners or their subsidiaries.

+- vii.
 Any activity related to the reproduction of a commercial product or process by a physical examination of an existing system or from plans, blueprints, detailed specifications or publicly available information. - viii.
 Expenses related to loans, interest, etc. - ix.
-Any cost incurred to submit the pre-proposal and the full proposal. - x.
-Any cost incurred before the start date and after the end date of the project. - xi.
+Any cost incurred to submit the Intent to Apply and the full proposal. - x.
+Any cost incurred before the Start Date and after the End Date of the project. - xi.
 Any other costs not listed down in Section 4.1.

-Any line items not seen to be compliant with the nature of the programme will be subtracted from the grant.
+Any line items not seen to be compliant with the nature of the Programme will be subtracted from the grant.

-5. Fvaluation
+5. Fyaluation

-Applications will be checked for administrative eligibility by the CETPartnership Call Management Team.
-Applications involving at least one Malta-based applicant will also be checked for administrative eligibility by the Managing Authority.
-Once the project application is deemed eligible, this will be scientifically evaluated by evaluators engaged by the CETPartnership Call Management Team.
-The chosen evaluators work in accordance with their stipulated evaluation criteria as set in the Call Text.
+Applications will be checked for administrative eligibility by the Lead Agency.
+Applications involving at least one Malta-based Applicant will also be checked for administrative eligibility by the Managing Authority.
+Once the project application is deemed eligible, this will be scientifically evaluated by three independent external reviewers in accordance with the THCS stipulated evaluation criteria as set in the Call Text.